Cyr-Edwin/Python-with-AWS/checked_users/README.md

-## Creat a Lambda function to periodically check AWS IAM users, verify their attributes, delete incorrect users, and notify the security team via email.
+## Create a Lambda function to periodically check AWS IAM users, verify their attributes, delete incorrect users, and notify the security team via email.

 <h6>Services used</h6>